Gifto Price Tops $0.0295 on Top Exchanges (GTO)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Gifto was first traded on December 13th, 2017.
+Gifto’s genesis date was December 13th, 2017.
 Gifto’s total supply is 1,020,000,000 tokens and its circulating supply is 999,271,532 tokens.
+Gifto’s official website is gifto.io.
+The official message board for Gifto is giftoprotocol.blogspot.com.
 The Reddit community for Gifto is https://reddit.com/r/gifto and the currency’s Github account can be viewed here.
-Gifto’s official website is gifto.io.
-Gifto’s official message board is giftoprotocol.blogspot.com.
 Gifto’s official Twitter account is @giftometaverse and its Facebook page is accessible here.

-It is usually not presently possible to buy alternative cryptocurrencies such as Gifto directly using US dollars.
-Investors seeking to acquire Gifto should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gifto using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Gifto directly using US dollars.
+Investors seeking to trade Gifto should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gifto using one of the exchanges listed above.

 Receive News & Updates for Gifto Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gifto and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.